raycmorgan/sqlbox/README.md

 # State

 * Currently Postgres and MySQL are supported.
 SQLite3 support is planned in the near-ish future.
 * Biggest missing feature is relations.
-This will be implemented in the near future and documented.
+They are mostly complete in the [0.4.0-beta branch](https://github.com/raycmorgan/sqlbox/tree/0.4.0-beta).
 For now, a little [async](https://github.com/caolan/async) will go a long way in fetching related data.
 * It is stable and safe to use data wise.
 The APIs might change a bit as features are added/removed/changed.

 # Table of contents